Murali272002/Car-Lease-platform-API/README.md

 (This api will work for booking the car for rent by using CustomerID, CarId & No.of Days they want) Response : Car Rented Sucessfully.
 Total cost for 2 days is ₹:6000

-      When you are returning the car Should use this API :
+      When you are returning the car Should use below API :
 5.Post : http://localhost:8080/rental/return-car/carId/63420631-fbdb-4683-b6d2-8626d445177d
        (By keeping CarId you can return the car) Response : Car Returned Successfully.